TitusShachinSMR/spidercryptography/README.md

 3. Open VS Code and go to `File` > `Open Folder`.
 4. Choose the extracted folder.
 5. Make sure you already have node.js
-6. else download node from official side [node.js official site]url(https://nodejs.org/en)
+6. else download node from official side [node.js official site] (https://nodejs.org/en)

 Once the folder is open in VS Code: